ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 title: Linear models
 ---

-Linear models have been around for a long time, and despite the press given to more modern methods, they remain powerful.
+Linear models have been around for a long time, and despite the press given to more modern methods, they remain relevant.
+The principle behind them is easy to understand, though once you look at them rigorously there are a lot to consider.

 ### A little history